y-mpofu/rydar/README.md

 - **Mobile App** – React Native (Expo)

 Follow the steps below to install and run both parts locally.
+Please note that if the backend run fails, it won't affect the mobile app (since it's still in development), so make sure to  checkout both independently.

 ### 1) Clone the Repository